 4. Remove the checkbox of Turn on fast startup (recommended) and click Save Changes.

-After new setting has applied, your PC will likely to shut down properly instead of restarting.
+After the new setting has been applied, your PC will likely shut down properly instead of restarting.
 Furthermore, I think you may need to know why this problem happens and how to prevent it in the future.

 The problem might be caused by the hardware incompatibility with the Fast Startup configuration.
-In most cases, notebook and laptop are the victims but less common on desktop PCs.
-A bug on Windows 10 Update can also responsible for the error.
+In most cases, notebooks and laptops are the victims but are less common on desktop PCs.
+A bug in Windows 10 Update can also be responsible for the error.

-Hence, please look up some news and forums about latest Windows 10 update before installing the update.
-They usually provides clear insight into what will happen after the update was installed and potential errors.
+Hence, please look up some news and forums about the latest Windows 10 update before installing the update.
+They usually provide a clear insight into what will happen after the update was installed and potential errors.